Jiawei804/homepage/_pages/about.md

 ### **Jiawei** Zhang (张佳伟)

 I am a zero-year master student at [NCEPU](https://www.ncepu.edu.cn/), studying under Professor Li Yuancheng and following Dr. Li Changlin in the field of artificial intelligence.
-I have a passion for the intersection of computer vision and natural language processing.
-At the same time, I am also an avid open source advocate.
+I have larger passion for the intersection of computer vision and natural language processing.
+I am also an avid open source advocate.